JackGerraughty/LetsGo-app/README.md

 To see debug output to verify the compiler, add `// debug` as a comment to the top of any file.

 - Expo local dev: `yarn native`
+- to run the project run these commands: 'npm install'
+- 'npx expo start'
+- select ios version

 ## UI Kit